AadyaSrivastava/ServerSecurityProject/README.md

 `./yarrow_opendirs.sh
 `
 <br><br>
-Yarrow will create the following outputs:
+SSP creates the following outputs:
 - Timestamped folder that will save the results from Censys,
 - Unique files that contain the list of IP and port number of servers
 - Feed file that contains the timestampe (space delimited Date and Time) list of IP and port number of servers in the format: